servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 	•	kept in cloisters and libraries,
 	•	wrapped in layers of tradition and clerical control,
 	•	hidden from the common people in their own tongue.
-It becomes the Hidden Word:
+	•	it becomes the Hidden Word:
 	•	hidden in monasteries and scriptoria,
 	•	hidden in liturgies and ceremonies,
 	•	hidden behind a priestly class,
 	•	hidden from the everyday believer.
-This does not mean God had no Word;
-it means the light was veiled—like a candle in a covered lantern, still burning, but not freely seen.
+This does not mean God had no Word; it means the light was veiled—like a candle in a covered lantern, still burning, but not freely seen.
 This is the “treasures of darkness” period (Isa.
 45:3 This verse speaks historically of Cyrus, but pictures how God hides truth during dark eras), when God keeps His truth alive in hidden places, preparing a future dawn.

 4. PRINTED & PUBLISHED WORD — REFORMATION & INDUSTRIAL AGE